 Frugality is Hard to Afford, with Mike Palazzolo

-Abstract: Households commonly utilize strategies that provide long-term savings for everyday purchases in exchange for an increase in their short-term expenditures.
-They buy larger packages of storable goods to take advantage of bulk discounts, and accelerate their purchases to take advantage of temporary discounts.
-We document that low income households are less likely to take advantage of these strategies even though they have greater incentives to do so.
-Moreover, results suggest a compounding effect: the inability to buy in bulk inhibits the ability to time purchases to take advantage of sales.
-We find that the financial losses low income households incur due to under-utilization of these strategies can be as large as half of the benefits they accrue by purchasing cheaper brands.
-We provide causal evidence that liquidity constraints inhibit the use of these money saving strategies.
+Abstract: Households commonly utilize strategies that provide long-term savings on everyday purchases in exchange for an increase in their short-term expenditures.
+They buy larger packages of non-perishable goods to take advantage of bulk discounts, and accelerate their purchases to take advantage of temporary discounts.
+Even though low-income households are more incentivized to save, they are less likely to take advantage of these money-saving strategies.
+We provide causal evidence that liquidity constraints inhibit low-income households’ ability to do so.

 Intrinsic Information Preferences and Skewness (with Collin Raymond and Yusufcan Masatlioglu)

 Abstract: We present experimental results from a broad investigation of intrinsic preferences for information.
 We examine whether people prefer negatively skewed or positively skewed information structures when they are equally informative, whether people prefer Blackwell more informative information structures, and how individual preferences over the skewness and the degree of information relate to one another.
 The wide scope of our investigation not only reveals new insights regarding intrinsic preferences for information, but as we show, also allows for testing of existing models in this domain.
 We find that models based on the framework of Kreps and Porteus (1978) and Caplin and Leahy (2001), are the most consistent with the data we observe.